CAAI/rh-node/README.md

 3. If new to docker, this 10 min video is a very good introduction: https://www.youtube.com/watch?v=gAkwW2tuIqE&t=361s

 Step 1: Create a file in the project root named `Dockerfile`.
-Here is a finished Dockerfile for addnode:
+Here is a finished Dockerfile for the `add` node:

 ```Dockerfile
 #System
 FROM pytorch/pytorch:1.13.1-cuda11.6-cudnn8-runtime
 # FROM python:3.8 #If GPU is not necessary